alex73/OSMemory/README.md

     // this code prints names of all cities storage.byTag("place", o -> System.out.println(o.getTag("name"));

-allHasTag() function is very fast operation.
+byTag() function is very fast operation.
 If you can filter your object by having some tag, processing will be faster.

 How to check area
 -----------------